unspentspace/.github/profile/README.md

 # Unspent Space

 ## About
-Unspent Space is a company dedicated to creating physical environments for bitcoiners, starting in Melbourne.
+Unspent Space is a company dedicated to creating bitcoin friendly physical environments, starting in Melbourne.

 _**Note:** this organisation is at a very early stage, and content may be subject to frequent changes._

 ## Mission
-To create local environments for bitcoiners and cypherpunks to work, share and create.
-To facilitate the growth of bitcoin and cypherpunk culture in local neighbourhoods.
+To facilitate the growth of bitcoin culture in local neighbourhoods.

 ## Vision
-Our vision is to create
+Bitcoin citadels everywhere!

 ## Values
 Not in a particular order, we value: